pragmagrid/lifemapper-server/README.rst

    # rpm -i  path-to-new-lifemapper-server.rpm
    # /opt/lifemapper/rocks/bin/updateIP
    # /opt/lifemapper/rocks/bin/confDbconnect
+   # /etc/init.d/pgbouncer restart

 The ``updateIP`` is needed for this specfic RPM because  a newly installed config.ini file needs tempalte IP addressees updated.
 The ``confDbconnect`` rewrites connect.py lifemapper file (used to connect to a db) Normally, these commands are run by the roll install process.
+The ``pgbouncer`` service must be restarted after a new connect.py file is created

 Start using the roll, see `Using Lifemapper`_